NickSchu10/test1.0/README.md

 ### Usage

-Prepare a CSV file with at least a `close` column, then run:
+Prepare a CSV file with a column named `close` (case-insensitive), then run:

 ```bash
 python -m stock_analysis.analysis path/to/data.csv --window 10